|Power:||1.5 KW||Warranty:||1 Year|

 sewage treatment tank,

-industrial wastewater treatment equipment
+sewage treatment plant equipment

 Wastewater can be a valuable resource in cities or towns where population is growing and water supplies are limited.
 In addition to easing the strain on limited freshwater supplies, the reuse of wastewater can improve the quality of streams and lakes by reducing the effluent discharges that they receive.
 Wastewater may be reclaimed and reused for crop and landscape irrigation, groundwater recharge, or recreational purposes.
 Reclamation for drinking is technically possible, but this reuse faces significant public resistance.